Frequently Asked Questions on Blue Abaya

 “Why haven’t you replied my email/ message/ comment/ query?”

-I received so many emails, comments, messages and queries everyday that replying to them all is very difficult at the moment.
+I receive so many emails, comments, messages and queries everyday that replying to them all is very difficult.
 As much as I would love to reply each and every one it has unfortunately become impossible to handle.
-I have two small children at home, (a 4yr old and a 5 yr old), a handful of cats, and now also a Great Dane, my life is quite hectic most of the time.
+The amount of work that goes into everything related to running this website and my Inspired By Arabia business plus the 9 social media channels associated with them takes up most of the hours in my days.
+My first priority will always be my two children, (a 4yr old and a 5 yr old), which guarantees that most of the time life is quite hectic.

 “I’m going to relocate to Saudi Arabia soon.
 Should I get an abaya beforehand?”
 “What do women wear underneath the abaya?”

 You don’t need to buy an abaya before arrival, it’s perfectly fine to dress in loose fitting modest clothing which covers the legs and arms when you arrive in KSA for the first time.
 You will find so much more selection and better prices for abayas locally.
 You can wear pretty much anything you want under the abaya, some women wear only bikinis or nothing at all when temperatures reach over 45c (120F)!